 'You Said This Would Never End': Our Favorite Latin Songs This Week

 On this week's Alt.Latino music roundup, check out the latest Latin spins we've heard reflect and cross-reference the cultural roots, settling feelings and lived experiences that are beyond our lifetimes.
-Today, we are blessed with a new video accompanying Cuco's dreamscape song "Hydrocodone."
+Yesterday, we were blessed with a new video accompanying Cuco's dreamscape song "Hydrocodone."
 Likewise, C. Tangana and Alizzz dropped a video for "Para Repartir," a free form visual that settles nicely over the Cuban groove.

-Juan Wauters' latest single dates back to his native Uruguayan roots, No Te Va Gustar's re-imagines 2010 work and a Selena song is covered by Miami folk duo Dracula.
+Juan Wauters' latest single dates back to his native Uruguayan roots, No Te Va Gustar's re-imagines 2010 work and an old Cuban trova ballad from Miami folk duo Dracula.

 As always, as part of a series of NPR Music's favorite Latin songs, we created a Spotify playlist to accompany the songs we write about.
 Read and listen to the latest on Alt.Latino below.